kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/creation.rst

 ================================

-Once you have :doc:`properly installed <../host/requirements>` your imaging software, you can proceed on creating all the physical machines you need.
+Once you have :doc:`properly installed <../host/requirements>` your imaging software, you can proceed with creating all the physical machines you need.

 Using and configuring your imaging software is out of the scope of this guide, so please refer to the official documentation.